Provider Skills and Procedures Workshop

 In-Person - Friday, September 25, 2020

 Registration for hands-on training is first come, first serve.
-We will note on this site when sessions reach their maximum capacity of 10 people.
+We will note on this site when sessions reach their maximum capacity to meet health and safety requirements.

 *IUD Management and Para/Thoracentesis include two parts; learners must register for both sessions. **Some sessions may require learners serve in patient roles.
 Please wear casual and loose fitting clothing.